-Working closely with multiple landowners for several years, CDLT has now protected 90 acres, including 7,000 feet of streambank and an alcove that was the former main channel as recently as 1975.
+Working closely with multiple landowners for several years, CDLT has now protected over 170 acres, including 15,705 feet of streambank and an alcove that was the former main channel as recently as 1975.

 Former property owners Stone and Sharlynn Parker said, “We are delighted to have such a significant open space project in our neighborhood and to have been a part in creating it.
 We wanted to see this wildlife corridor remain as is, and full of things to enjoy."

 Easily accessible from Highway 2, our Nason Alcove property on Nason Creek offers a chance to stroll through tall conifers and view spawning Chinook and steelhead from the bank of this important spawning ground.
 Birding is excellent.
 Visitors can also view the historic alcove which was once the river's main channel and may one day be reconnected.
 Occasionally, mountain goats can be seen on the towering cliffs flanking the creek.

 This property is adjacent to a private home.
 Please heed all no trespassing signs.
 While the bridge over the alcove is publicly accessible, please do not step off the bridge to the east.
 There is no easy access to the southeast section of this property, which includes the restoration projects.